justarandomgeek/factorio-conman/Readme.md

 | 6 | Every in & Every out  |
 | 7 | Scalar in & Every out |

-Signal lists for decider/arithmetic combinators are provided on CC2 by setting sequential bits in the selected signals.
+Signal lists for decider/arithmetic combinators are provided on Control 2 (input) by setting sequential bits in the selected signals.

 | bit  | Signal slot   |
 |------|---------------|